 - 1 Tablespoon cilantro, chopped fine

 - 1 lb. fish fillets any mild white fish or salmon can be used

 - Salt & pepper to taste

 - Small corn or flour tortillas

-Combine all slaw ingredients, cover, and place in refrigerator for 2 or more hours.
+- Combine all slaw ingredients, cover, and place in refrigerator for 2 or more hours.
 This can be done a day ahead to save time.

 - Heat a dry skillet on medium-high heat.
-Place tortilla on skillet to brown on one side.
-Set tortilla in a tortilla warmer or in TacoProper Taco Holder (great little invention) and finish remaining tortillas.
+Place tortilla on skillet to brown.
+Set tortilla in a tortilla warmer or taco stand and finish remaining tortillas.

-Either let everyone fix their own or place slaw in tortilla followed by fish pieces.
-I like to serve with salsa and shredded cheddar or Monterey Jack cheese.
+- Either let everyone fix their own or place slaw in tortilla followed by fish pieces.
+I like to serve with salsa, avocado and shredded cheddar or Monterey Jack cheese.

 Frequently asked questionsWhat kind of fish can I use?
 Any lean, flaky white fish such as mahi mahi, halibut, snapper, cod, bass or catfish.
 I've also used salmon which winds up being a deliciously different alternative.
 Are these fish tacos considered healthy?
 These are definitely more healthy than their beef counterparts.
 They have less than half the fat and, if you use small corn tortillas in lieu of flour ones, you'll are adding about 70% more fiber to your meal.
 What are some good ideas for toppings?
 I love to serve mine with plenty of cheese, cheddar, Monterey Jack or cojita, chopped lettuce and tomato, salsa, guacamole, sour cream and jalapenos for a little heat.